vickdayaram/deep-dev-blog/content/blog/reverse-every-k-element-sub-list/index.md

 As you can see the code is fairly trivial.
 It's very easy to get tripped up with all the different pointers that you have to keep track of.
 I sure did!

+> Having a good mental model is key, and drawing things out really helps especially if your more visually inclined.
-Drawing this out and understanding that up front makes all the difference.
-Once you have a good mental model of the operations, coding this up is quite simple.
-In fact, I'd say that's probably true for most problems.
+> In fact, I'd say that's probably true for most problems.

 Hope this was helpful!